agilecreativity/pdfs2pdf/README.md

 This will merge all the pdf files from `test/fixtures/samples` and generate the `pdfs2pdf_samples.pdf`.

-### Known Issues

-- The combined bookmarks sometime does not produce the correct links to page number.
-Currently I am not sure what the workaround is.
-I love to hear from you if know more about the 'pdfmarks' format and how it works with the bookmarks.

-- The directory that contains the pdf files must only contain the letters, numbers and/or underscore characters.
-Any other characters like `-` (dash) may caused the 'pdfmarks' file to produce incorrect bookmarks.

-  * Solution: try rename your folder to 'something_with_underscore' but not 'something-with-dash' before running the command.

 ### Contributing

 1. Fork it ( http://github.com/agilecreativity/pdfs2pdf/fork )